 Geography, Science, Music, Art, P.E., Drama, S.P.H.E. and Religion.

 We like gaelic games in Rusheen N.S.
 We participate in Sciath na Scol Competitions, Indoor Hurling, West Muskerry Blitzs, etc.

 We enjoy participating in all the local quizzes that take place during the school year such as the Library Quiz, Credit Union Quiz, Scór na bPáistí, etc.

 Every year we participate in the Cork Primary School Sports in C.I.T.
 Boys and Girls in both sprints and relays with great success.
-Some pupils prefer the West Muskerry Cross Country which is held in the Town Park in Macroom every October.
+Some pupils prefer the West Muskerry Cross Country which is held in the athletic grounds in Umera every October.

 Every year our pupils in Second Class receive the Sacrament of First Holy Communion during the month of May.
 Our 5th and 6th Class pupils receive the Sacrament of Confirmation every second year from the Bishop of Cloyne.